Harris-Ryan/personal-website/README.md

-This is a portfolio website used to display my personal projects, personal information as well as a means to reach me.
+This is my personal portfolio website used to display my projects, personal information, information about me as well as a means to reach me.
+It is built using React, TailwindCSS for styling and hosted on AWS.
-/
-/
-/
-/
-/
-/
-Technologies Used:
-  -React
-  -SASS